tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 rrc      00 001 111  1  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
-Need to handle carry bit. shld a   00 100 010  3  Store data value from memory location: a(hb:lb), to register L. Store value at: a + 1, to register H. sta a    00 110 010  3  Store register A to the address, a(hb:lb). xra S    10 101 SSS  1  Exclusive OR, the register(S) with register A.
+Need to handle carry bit. shld a   00 100 010  3  Store data value from memory location: a(hb:lb), to register L. Store value at: a + 1, to register H. sta a    00 110 010  3  Store register A to the address, a(hb:lb).
+SUI #     11010110 db       ZSCPA   Subtract immediate from A xra S    10 101 SSS  1  Exclusive OR, the register(S) with register A.
 ````
 --------------------------------------------------------------------------------